laelath/smallterm/README.md

 # Miniterm
 Fork of https://github.com/nathan-hoad/tinyterm that adds functionality to act as a replacement for rxvt-unicode.
+Focus on simplicity while maintaining ease of use.

 ## Synopsis
 Miniterm is a terminal emulator that uses vte as a backend to provide a